 At the federal level, cannabis is still considered a controlled substance, which means that it’s subject to IRC 280E.
 Section 280E states that no deductions or credits may be taken in connection with income generated through the sale of controlled substances.
 The IRS has flagged certain cannabis businesses which have attempted to take deductions in connection with their cannabis-derived sales income.
 Many in the cannabis industry have spoken out against the application of Section 280E.

 Two recent cases have called into question whether Section 280E will continue to apply to the cannabis industry.
-Some analysts contend that a viable case can be built which argues against the constitutionality of Section 280E applied to the cannabis industry.
-Let’s explore these two cases and then discuss the potential ramifications of these cases for Section 280E and the cannabis industry.
+Some analysts argue that a viable case can be argued against the constitutionality of Section 280E as applied to the cannabis industry.
+Let’s explore these two cases, and discuss their ramifications for Section 280E and the cannabis industry.